mikalhart/Glowing-Puck-Network/ReadMe.md

 After the Pucks have been distributed to their new homes, they must be connected to WiFi to sync with the 'Glow network'.
 At this point they should be kept more or less always plugged in.

-Teaching a Puck its new home's WiFi credentials involves putting it into "WiFi Training Mode" and talking to it with a cell phone.
+Teaching a Puck its new home's WiFi credentials involves putting it into "WiFi Training Mode" and configuring it with a cell phone or tablet.
 Instructions can be found in the [WiFi Training](WiFi-Training.md) document.

 Once set up, a Puck at home wakes whenever its brass discs are touched.
 This triggers a glow that cascades around the world (limit one activation per Puck per day).

-A Puck at home wakes every minute to check whether any other Puck on the 'Glow network' has activated a Glow.
-If so, it Glows!
+A Puck at home wakes every minute to check whether any other Puck on the network has activated a Glow.
+If so, it joins in!

 ## Build Guide